wmtorode/CBTBehaviors/README.md

 # CBTBehaviors
+This branch adds randomized damage tied to overheating.
+Thhis helps to balance out overheating being an exploit from the players.

 This mod for the [HBS BattleTech](http://battletechgame.com/) game changes several game behaviors to be closer to the Table Top behaviors.
 A quick summary of these behaviors are as follows:

 * Overheating no longer deals damage, but instead you have a chance to resist the shutdown and/or explode any ammo you have.